ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 ITensors by individual elements should be done with caution in performance critical sections of your code.
-However, be sure to benchmark and profile your code before prematurely optimizing, since you may end be surprised about what are the fast and slow parts of your code.
+However, be sure to benchmark and profile your code before prematurely optimizing, since you may be surprised about what are the fast and slow parts of your code.

 Some strategies for avoiding ITensor loops are: